CAPC Guidelines:

 Disease

 • Clinical neosporosis is a result of the proliferation of tachyzoites within tissues leading to inflammation, granulomata formation, and necrosis.
-Tachyzoites are present within many tissues, but clinical signs are most often neuromuscular.
+Tachyzoites are present within many tissues and cells (e.g., neurons, macrophages, myocytes, hepatocytes), but clinical signs are most often neuromuscular and can include gait changes, weight loss, lethargy, and stiffness.

-• Disease is most severe in congenitally infected puppies.
-More than one littermate will develop paralysis of rear limbs, often with hyperextension, beginning 3 to 9 weeks after birth.
-Muscle atrophy and contracture become evident.
+• The juvenile form (<6 months of age) is characterized by rigid extension and muscle atrophy of the pelvic limbs, with disease most severe in congenitally infected puppies.
+More than one littermate will develop paralysis of rear limbs, often with hyperextension, beginning weeks after birth.
+Myositis can progress to rigid muscle contractures, arthrogryposis, articular deformation and joint curvature.
 Cervical weakness and dysphagia lead to death.

-• Neosporosis is often observed in dogs less than six months of age, but dogs of any age can be affected.
-Neosporosis in adult dogs may result from recent infection with N. caninum or recrudescence of an existing infection as a result of pregnancy or other immune-compromising condition.
-Multifocal central nervous system signs or polymyositis are most commonly observed, but other manifestations reported include myocarditis, dermatitis, and pneumonia.
+• The adult form, which may result from recent infection with N. caninum or recrudescence of an existing infection as a result of pregnancy or other immune-compromising condition, is characterized by a necrotizing cerebellitis with cerebellar atrophy and multifocal central nervous system signs or polymyositis.
+Other manifestations reported include myocarditis, dermatitis, and pneumonia.

 Prevalence